Recruiting teachers and workers for children’s ministry is always a daunting task. Here’s 10 tips to make it easier.

 7. Ask.
 Some people will never take the initiative.
 They’re waiting to be asked.

 8. Have job descriptions in writing.
-Let them know what their responsibilities will be.
+Let them know what their responsibilities will be by discussing them with the perspective volunteer and handing out a written job description.

 10. Have teachers sign a year-long commitment, have a list of requirements, and do screening.
 Let them know you don’t accept just anyone.
 Those being recruited want to make a difference.
-They don’t want to feel like you’ll take any warm body.
+People don’t want to volunteer for jobs if they feel like you’ll take any warm body.
+They want to know that their position is important to the church and will make a difference in children’s lives.